 2.473 Spotting In ― Rubbing down and refinishing small defective patches in the coating.

-2.474 Spray Mottle ― See ‘orange peel’.
+2.474 Spray Mottle ― See ‘orange peel’

 2.475 Spraying ― A method of application in which the coating material is broken up into a fine mist, which is directed on to the surface to be coated.
-This atomization process is generally but not necessarily, effected by a compressed air jet ( see also ‘hot spraying’ ).
+This atomization process is generally but not necessarily, effected by a compressed air jet ( see ‘hot spraying’ ).
 Spraying can also be carried out by electrostatic ‘spraying’ or ‘airless spraying’.

 2.476 Stabilizer ― Substance added, usually in small proportions, to retard undesirable chemical or physical changes, for example, small quantities of stabilizers arc added to retard the dechlorination of chlorinated rubber or the coagulation of an emulsion.